dativebase/old/docs/_build/html/_sources/interface.txt

 applications

 Some representative examples will illustrate.
-All forms require some string in their transcription field and at least one gloss.
+All forms require some string in their transcription field and at least one translation.
 References to other OLD resources via their ids are validated for existence; e.g., when an elicitor for a form is specified via a user id, then validation ensures that the id corresponds to a user in the database.
 User-supplied values for date fields